mabuse68/EDC-Samples/transfer/transfer-08-consumer-provision-pull/README.md

          -s | jq
 ```

+> [!NOTE]
-> [!NOTE] The `baseUrl` property of the `dataAddress` is a placeholder.
+> The `baseUrl` property of the `dataAddress` is a placeholder.
 It is replaced by the effective data source when provisioning happens.
-> [!NOTE] The BaseUrl can be omitted, nevertheless it should be kept in the configuration if the asset must be consumed by a non-provisioned data sharing.
+> The BaseUrl can be omitted, nevertheless it should be kept in the configuration if the asset must be consumed by a non-provisioned data sharing.

 Additional properties on `HttpData` can be used to allow consumers to enrich the data request: